SMENA – Jaklina Ristevski the Creator

 Who are your favourite designers?

-Big designers are among my favourites; Maison Margiela, Rick Owens, Comme de Garcons but I love finding and following smaller designers from around the world.
-A few favourites at the moment are from Israel and Japan and also a couple from my favourite places to visit – Spain and Italy.
+Big designers are among my favourites; Maison Margiela, Rick Owens, Comme de Garcons, but I love finding and following smaller designers from around the world, one especially springs to mind, a real favourite, a homegrown talent, Toni Maticevski, a fellow Macedonian designer.
+(I agree with Jaki, he is awesome, check him out https://www.tonimaticevski.com).
+I also have a few favourites designers from Israel and Japan and also a couple from my favourite places to visit, Spain and Italy.

 What do you think about the use of leather in fashion?